EugeneLoy/coq_jupyter/README.md

 There are number of convenience improvements over standard Jupyter notebook behaviour that are implemented to support Coq-specific use cases.

 By default, running cell will rollback any code that was executed in that cell before.
-If needed, this can be disabled on a per-cell basis (using `auto rollback` checkbox).
+If needed, this can be disabled on a per-cell basis (using `Auto rollback` checkbox).

 Manual cell rollback is also available using `Rollback cell` button (at the bottom of executed cell) or shortcut (`Ctrl+Backspace`).